 Buying and Storing Fresh Herbs

 When shopping for herbs, choose the freshest-looking sprigs you can find.
-They should be bright green, with leaves that aren't limp or discoloured.
+They should be bright green, with leaves that aren't limp or discolored.
 Herbs with woody stems, like rosemary and thyme, keep well in the fridge.
 Just wrap them in a damp paper towel and bag them.
-Herbs with soft stems, such as coriander or tarragon, aren't as durable.
-Snip their stems and keep them upright in your fridge in a sealed Mason jar with a bit (2.5 cm) of water.
+Herbs with soft stems, such as cilantro or tarragon, aren't as durable.
+Snip their stems and keep them upright in your fridge in a sealed Mason jar with an inch or two of water.
 Basil doesn't need refrigeration, so it can just stand on your windowsill in a glass of water.
 In each case, change the water often.
 Stored this way, they'll last for weeks.
-Discard them when they wilt and become discoloured.
+Discard them when they wilt and become discolored.

 Using and Preparing Fresh Herbs